ismnoiet/BowerInjector/README.md

 ## Installation
-In order to install this plugin you have two options, the manual option and the package control one(will be available very soon)
+In order to install this plugin you have two options, the manual option and the package control one(the easy choice)

 ### manually
 You can easily install this plugin manually, simply download the zip file and extract it to sublime text   **Packages** folder

 ### Package Control
-It will be released soon
+Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
+It will handle updating your packages as they become available.
+To install, do the following.

+* In the Command Palette, enter `Package Control: Install Package`
+* Search for `BowerInjector`

 ## How does it work ?
 Now the plugin is installed and ready to be used.